AUTOIMMUNE & INFLAMMATION

 “Right now, you’ll see a lot of experts recommending handfuls of supplements and strict diets but the reality is, we just don’t know for sure if these are the right treatment approach,” says McElroy.

-Instead, she recommends the steps below.
-You might be surprised to see that “killing the mold” is only one out of five.
-That’s no coincidence!
+“Killing the mold," or mold remediation , offers a first step, but supporting the immune system usually gets more attention.
 As McElroy explains, “I often don’t focus on ‘killing’ mold since most symptoms are due to the immune response, not the mold itself.”
-Instead, she starts with simple lifestyle steps and utilizes non-pill practices to achieve a state of better immune health , including:
+Instead, she starts with simple lifestyle steps and utilizes non-pill practices to achieve a state of better immune health, including the following.

 Eliminate exposure

-Eliminate the sources of the mold from the environment but also eliminate common dietary sources of mold, including grains, coffee, and peanut butter.
+Eliminate the sources of the mold from the environment if you can.
+But also eliminate common dietary sources of mold , including grains, coffee, and peanut butter.
 This will help reduce the overall mold burden on the body.

 Address sinus health